 - 2.3.1 The Securities may be held in either of the three forms viz: (a) Physical scrip form, (b) Subsidiary General Ledger (SGL) Account and (c) in a dematerialised account with depositories (NSDL/CDSL, NSCCL).
-In respect of securities with SGL facility, the SGL account can be maintained in the bank's own name directly with the Reserve Bank, or in a Constituent SGL Account opened with any scheduled commercial bank/state cooperative bank/Primary Dealer (PD) or Stock Holding Corporation of India Ltd. (SHCIL) - 2.3.2 Scheduled UCBs with net worth of Rs.
-200.00 crore or more and having CRAR of 10% and above are eligible to open and maintain Constituent Subsidiary General Ledger (CSGL) accounts. - 2.3.3 All UCBs are required to maintain investments in Government Securities only in SGL Accounts with Reserve Bank or in CSGL Accounts with PDs, scheduled commercial banks, state co-operative banks, scheduled UCBs as at paragraph 2.3.2 above, depositories and SHCIL.
+In respect of securities with SGL facility, the SGL account can be maintained in the bank's own name directly with the Reserve Bank, or in a Constituent SGL Account opened with any scheduled commercial bank/state co-operative bank/Primary Dealer (PD) or Stock Holding Corporation of India Ltd. (SHCIL) - 2.3.2 All UCBs are required to maintain investments in Government Securities only in SGL Accounts with Reserve Bank or in CSGL Accounts with PDs, scheduled commercial banks, state cooperative banks, scheduled UCBs as at paragraph 2.3.3 below, depositories and SHCIL. - 2.3.3 Scheduled UCBs with net worth of Rs.
+200.00 crore or more and having CRAR of 10% and above are eligible to open and maintain Constituent Subsidiary General Ledger (CSGL) accounts.